 - adjacent to the Village Playing Field car park

 - at the junction of Lucking St and Toldish Hall Rd

 - at the start of Footpath 15 on Gestingthorpe Rd., opposite Little Chelmshoe House

 - near the junction of Maple Lodge and Gestingthorpe Roads

 - at the junction of Dynes Hall Rd and Purls Hill Rd

-Dog owners should not use general litter bins for dog waste, nor leave bags of dog waste dumped in the open.
+Dog owners may also use general litter bins to dispose of bagged dog waste

 For more in depth/all-purpose walking or leisure maps the best ones to use are the Ordnance Survey “Explorer” or “Landranger" maps.
 But will the weather be suitable for a walk?
 Check to find out what's in store for Great Maplestead for the next few days...

 For further detailed information on general Essex Public Rights of Way (PROW) Footpaths and Byways you can visit the Interactive Map:

 ♦ Click here to activate the Map, then follow the instructions on the page